numba/numba/docs/source/developer/contributing.rst

 exercise all the applicable tests on all the combinations noted above on real hardware!

-Helping with Public CI load
-'''''''''''''''''''''''''''
+Things that help with pull requests
+'''''''''''''''''''''''''''''''''''

 Even with the mitigating design above public CI can get overloaded which causes a backlog of builds.
 It's therefore really helpful when opening pull requests if you can limit the frequency of pushing changes.
 Ideally, please squash commits to reduce the number of patches and/or push as infrequently as possible.
+Also, once a pull request review has started, please don't rebase/force push/squash or do anything that rewrites history of the reviewed code as GitHub cannot track this and it makes it very hard for reviewers to see what has changed.

-The core developers thank everyone for their cooperation with this!
+The core developers thank everyone for their cooperation with the above!

 Documentation